-- 1. Our compulsory introductory meeting will be on 20 October 2023, 10-12 (ct, room tba), where we will motivate the topics and discuss organisational issues. - 2.
-In preparation for the seminar sessions, students will read the Advanced Guide to Trade Policy Analysis by Yotov, Piermartini, Monteiro, and Larch (2016) and answer questions that are provided via the e-learning.
+- Our compulsory introductory meeting will be on 18 October 2024, 10-12 (ct, room tba), where we will motivate the topics and discuss organisational issues. - In preparation for the seminar sessions, students will read the Advanced Guide to Trade Policy Analysis by Yotov, Piermartini, Monteiro, and Larch (2016) and answer questions that are provided via the e-learning.
 Therefore, please register in the e-learning for the course.

 - 3. Two compulsory interactive seminar sessions will cover recent methods and applications of empirical international trade.
-We will discuss the contents of Yotov, Piermartini, Monteiro, and Larch (2016) and interactively answer the questions that guided our preparatory reading.
-Additionally, we will provide and work through codes implementing the latest methods in computer tutorials. - The first session on 17 November 2023 will cover an introduction into the structural gravity model and partial equilibrium trade policy analysis (Chapter 1 in Yotov, Piermartini, Monteiro, and Larch, 2016).
+We will discuss the contents of Yotov, Piermartini, Monteiro, and Larch (2016) and interactively answer questions that guided our preparatory reading.
+Additionally, we will provide and work through codes implementing the latest methods in computer tutorials. - The first session on 15 November 2024, 9:00-17:00 will cover an introduction into the structural gravity model and partial equilibrium trade policy analysis (Chapter 1 in Yotov, Piermartini, Monteiro, and Larch, 2016).
 We will cover the theory and questions in the morning.
-In the afternoon, we will have a computer tutorial implementing the estimation stage in R. - The second session on 8 December 2023 will cover general equilibrium trade policy analysis with structural gravity (Chapter 2 in Yotov, Piermartini, Monteiro, and Larch, 2016).
+In the afternoon, we will have a computer tutorial implementing the estimation stage in R. - The second session on 6 December 2024, 9:00-17:00 will cover general equilibrium trade policy analysis with structural gravity (Chapter 2 in Yotov, Piermartini, Monteiro, and Larch, 2016).
 After covering the theory and questions in the morning, we will develop a code to conduct general equilibrium analyses in R in the afternoon. - 4.
 To practice the learned methods, you will evaluate one specific international policy on your own and write a term paper about it.
-Potential topics will be discussed in the seminar sessions.
-In the following weeks, students will have time to develop concrete ideas for their term papers and discuss these in an office hour with their supervisor in January 2024 (exact dates and times tba).
+The topics for your term papers will be discussed in a brainstorming session in January 2025 (exact dates and times will be discussed).